Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents

 \PP{Attacked Task Rate} \autoref{t:attacks} presents Attacked Task Rate~(ATR) of \cc{Baseline} and \sys, regardless of the success of the user task. \cc{ATR-Prompt}, \cc{ATR-Data}, and \cc{ATR-Any} represent the percentage of tasks attacked by prompt injection attacks, data injection attacks, and any type of attacks, respectively.
 Across all models and benchmarks, \cc{Baseline} was vulnerable to prompt injection attacks~(12.37-78.95\%) and data injection attacks~(34.02-89.47\%).
 In contrast, \sys completely prevented both prompt injection attacks and data injection attacks~(0.00\%), demonstrating a strong security guarantee against the attacks.

 \PP{Failed Utility Tasks} We analyzed the reasons why \sys failed to complete some utility tasks.
-For each LLM model, we analyzed 108 tasks that successfully completed by \cc{Baseline} but failed in \sys.
-The majority of the failures were due to improper usage of \udata in \tagent~(75.93\%), consisting of invalid data proxy usage~(54.63\%) and improper query generation~(21.30\%).
-The failures due to \tdata processing were rare~(5.56\%), with data proxy confusing \tagent from properly processing \tdata.
-This indicates that while \sys provides a deterministic and secure way to handle \udata, the LLM models are not yet capable of utilizing \udata as \sys is intended to, leading to a utility loss.
+For each LLM model, we analyzed 108 tasks that where successfully completed by \cc{Baseline} but failed in \sys.
+The majority of the failures were due to improper usage of \udata in \tagent~(75.93\%), consisting of invalid data ID usage~(54.63\%) and improper query generation~(21.30\%).
+The failures due to \tdata processing were rare~(5.56\%), with data ID confusing \tagent from properly processing \tdata.
+This indicates that while \sys provides a deterministic and secure way to handle \udata, the LLM models were not able to process \udata utilizing data ID as \sys intended to, leading to a utility loss.
 We expect that in the future, better in-context system prompts or fine-tuning the LLM models to effectively handle \udata in a safe way can improve the utility.